SenoReload/data-engineering/Google Data Analysis Cert/GOOGLECERT.md

 **Spreadsheet**:
 A spreadsheet is a computer program that is used to organize data in rows and columns.
 Spreadsheets are used to store, organize, and analyze data.
+    1. **Examples**:
     - **Microsoft Excel**
     - **Google Sheets**
+    2. **Attributes**:
+        A characteristic or quality of data used to label a column in a table.
+    3. **Observations**:
+        A row in a table that contains data about a single item.
+    4. **Formula**:
+        Set of instructions that performs a specific action using the data in a spreadsheet.
 **Query Language for Databases**:
 A query language is a computer language that is used to retrieve data from a database.
 A query language is a computer language that is used to retrieve data from a database.
     - **SQL**: Structured Query Language